 - Filters In-depth analysis

 Gantt chart, calculated for the first delivery

-The user can set the working time in the project file and retrieve a Gantt chart of the same from “Activity”.
+The user can set the working time in the project file and recall a Gantt chart of the same from “Activities”.
 The system then calculates a project plan for faster delivery, using the order of activities and the necessary work time.

-The geodatabase may be necessary to perform some inspections and repair, standardization and harmonization activities in order to make data consistent with each other and improve their quality.
-To this end, operational procedures, specific tests and tools for monitoring and supporting data quality have been designed, based on the use of the latest generation GIS, in compliance with national and European standards.
+GIS processing may be necessary to perform some inspections and normalization, standardization and harmonization activities in order to make the data consistent with each other and improve their quality.
+For this purpose, operating procedures, specific tests and tools for controlling and supporting data quality have been designed, based on the use of the latest generation of GIS, in accordance with national and European standards.

-- Procedure for georeferencing cadastral maps, with optimization of production times and automatic production records li>
+- Georeferencing procedure with optimization of production times

-- Procedure to check / clean the geometry of the map elements li>
+- Procedure to check and clean the geometry of the elements in the map

-- Questions for the extraction of samples to be validated and sequential control of agricultural parcels, production of statistical reports li>
+- Extraction of samples to be validated and sequential control of the loaded data

-In ArcGis, using the ModelBuilder application, you can create, edit and manage templates.
-Templates are workflows that connect multiple geoprocessing tools, automating the execution of the tools and combining them in order to obtain complex procedures.
-ModelBuilder can also be thought of as a visual programming language for the construction of workflows, this is useful for the construction and execution of simple workflows, but it can also provide advanced methods to extend the functionality of ArcGIS allowing create and share your models as a tool.
+In ArcGis, using the ModelBuilder function, it is possible to create, modify and manage models, these are workflows that connect multiple geoprocessing tools, automating their execution in order to obtain very complex procedures.
+ModelBuilder can also be thought of as a visual programming language for building workflows and allows you to create and share your own models.
 ModelBuilder is also used to integrate ArcGIS with other applications.
 An example is provided below: